-Steeped in mystery and Buddhist tradition, Bhutan is Asia's real life Shangri-La; expect to see dramatic Himalayan landscapes, mystical dzongs, and exotic wildlife in this spectacular nation.
+Steeped in mystery and Buddhist tradition, Bhutan is Asia's real life Shangri-La, a kingdom of dramatic Himalayan landscapes, mystical dzongs, and unique wildlife.

 A honeymoon in Bhutan is out of this world.
 A country known for measuring the happiness of its people, Bhutan is a land of peace and serenity, protected by the picturesque Himalayan mountains.
 You can explore breathtaking natural trails with paradisaical waterfalls on your honeymoon, as well as visiting sacred sites and opulent palaces.
 Famous for its unbeatable mountain views, we'll make sure you find the most luxurious resort on you unforgettable Bhutan honeymoon.

 Whether you're looking for an itinerary brimming with unique excursions or a relaxed retreat in the mountains, Bhutan's diverse landscape and rich culture makes for an unforgettable couples adventure.
 You can trek through sublime valleys and hike to remote sacred temples for an all-immersive experience amongst Bhutan's natural and cultural wonders.
 With a variety of luxury hotels, we're sure that you'll find the perfect place to stay on this far-flung adventure.

 The whole family will feel inspired on a holiday to Bhutan.
 With plenty to do and see, Bhutan is the perfect destination to experience the distinctive Himalayan Buddhist culture and flawless scenery.
 Spend your days marvelling at traditional monasteries and dzongs, feast your eyes on local wildlife and buy authentic Bhutanese crafts.
 With family-friendly hotels suited to all travellers, we guarantee that you'll enjoy both a relaxing and exhilarating holiday to Bhutan.